 |Credit carryforward||No carryforward permitted|

-Since March 1, 2018, a new class of shares has been created and a non-refundable tax credit is available for the conversion of current shares into shares of the new class.
-The conversion period is from March 1, 2018 to February 28, 2021 and only investors who have owned the shares for at least seven years can claim this tax credit equivalent to 10% of the value of the converted shares, up to a maximum of $15,000 (maximum credit of $1,500).
+Since March 1, 2018, a new class of shares has been created and a non-refundable tax credit is available for the conversion of original shares into shares of the new class.
+The conversion period is from March 1, 2018 to February 28, 2022 and only investors who have owned the shares for at least seven years can claim this tax credit equivalent to 10% of the value of the converted shares, up to a maximum of $15,000 (maximum credit of $1,500).
 The shares acquired in such an exchange must be held for a new period of seven years.

 These tax credits may be recovered by means of a special income tax if the shares are not held during the entire minimum holding period of seven years.
 Capital régional et coopératif Desjardins shares are not an eligible investment for RRSP or RRIF purposes.
 The credit does not reduce the tax cost when calculating the capital gain on a disposition of such shares.

 Members and employees of a cooperative who purchase units in labour cooperatives and cooperatives whose main activities are production, processing or farming, as well as cooperatives that supply goods and services that make it possible for their customers to carry on a business are entitled to a deduction from their taxable income.